Rev Ian Baxter

 Father Andrew Dawson

 Fr Andrew is a Christian Minister from the Catholic tradition, and serves the churches of Christ the King and St Kentigern as Parish Priest.
-He is a part time member of the Chaplaincy team with a particular mandate to care for Catholic patients and staff, and their families.
-Even when Fr Andrew is not on site, either he, or one of the other local Catholic priests, provides on call cover, so that a Catholic Priest is always available.
-Prior to Hospital Chaplaincy, Father Andrew was a School Chaplain, and supported adults with a learning disability in a residential setting.
+He is a part time member of the chaplaincy team with a particular mandate to care for Catholic patients and staff, and their families.
+Even when Fr Andrew is not on site, either he, or one of the other local Catholic priests, provide on-call cover, so that a Catholic priest is always available.
+Prior to hospital chaplaincy, Father Andrew was a school chaplain, and supported adults with a learning disability in a residential setting.